Meteor (missile): Joint New Air-to-Air Missile

 On 17 July 2014, MBDA UK agreed to jointly research a Meteor-derived missile with Japan.

-A spokesman from the Ministry of Defense (Japan) confirmed on 14 January 2016 that, Japan and the United Kingdom will develop a Joint New Air-to-Air Missile (JNAAM) by "combining the UK's missile-related technologies and Japanese seeker technologies".
-The active electronically scanned array seeker of the Mitsubishi Electric AAM-4B would be mounted on the Meteor, because the AAM-4B is too large to be carried in the Japanese F-35 weapons bay.
+A spokesman from the Ministry of Defense (Japan) confirmed on 14 January 2016 that Japan and the United Kingdom will develop a Joint New Air-to-Air Missile (JNAAM) by "combining the UK's missile-related technologies and Japanese seeker technologies".
+The active electronically scanned array seeker of the Mitsubishi Electric AAM-4B would be mounted on the Meteor, because the AAM-4B missile itself is too large to be carried in the Japanese F-35 weapons bay.

 According to the Japanese Ministry of Defense, the seeker will be made of gallium nitride modules to reconcile both miniaturization and performance enhancement and planned to carry out the first launch test with a British fighter jet by 2023.
-A Janes report Japan’s Ministry of Defense (MoD) has asked its Ministry of Finance in Tokyo for JPY1.2 billion (USD11.4 million) to push ahead with the co-development of the JNAAM with the United Kingdom.
+A Janes report Japan's Ministry of Defense (MoD) has asked its Ministry of Finance in Tokyo for JPY1.2 billion (US$11.4 million) to push ahead with the co-development of the JNAAM with the United Kingdom.